survivejs/webpack-book/manuscript/loading/02_images.md

 Consider also the following loaders:

-- [raw-loader](https://www.npmjs.com/package/raw-loader) gives access to the raw SVG content.
-Starting from webpack 5, using `type: "asset/source"` at a loader definition achieves the same.
 - [svg-inline-loader](https://www.npmjs.com/package/svg-inline-loader) goes a step further and eliminates unnecessary markup from your SVGs.
 - [svg-sprite-loader](https://www.npmjs.com/package/svg-sprite-loader) can merge separate SVG files into a single sprite, making it potentially more efficient to load as you avoid request overhead.
 It supports raster images (_.jpg_, _.png_) as well.
 - [svg-url-loader](https://www.npmjs.com/package/svg-url-loader) loads SVGs as UTF-8 encoded data urls.
 The result is smaller and faster to parse than base64.
 - [@svgr/webpack](https://www.npmjs.com/package/@svgr/webpack) exposes imported SVGs as React components to consume.

-T> You can still use **url-loader** and the tips above with SVGs too.

 ## Optimizing images